DETAILED ACTION

 the first group of eggs (from Phelps, eggs 1’ having a first characteristic) of each tray (from Phelps, flat 7) of the plurality of trays moving along said treatment line is treated by the first injector set (from Phelps, first injection station 41) and then each tray of the plurality of trays is moved along the treatment line so as to position the second group of the eggs (from Phelps, eggs 1’ having a second characteristic) of each tray of the plurality of trays to be injected under the second injector set (from Phelps, second injection station 42) for treatment (from Phelps, fig. 52; para [0229]).

-Regarding claim 5, Phelps as modified discloses the machine for the injection of eggs according to claim 1, and further discloses wherein said machine comprises a retractable stop (from Correa, retractable stop 292) for immobilizing or releasing a moving tray (from Correa, tray 168) of the plurality of trays moving along said treatment line (from Correa, track 150) at each injector set (from Correa, injector section 130; col 22, lines 54-64, tray 168 is held stationary during treatment by injection section 130 via retractable stop 292) of the plurality of injector sets.
+Regarding claim 5, Phelps as modified discloses the machine for the injection of eggs according to claim 1, and further discloses wherein said machine comprises a retractable stop (from Correa, retractable stop 292) for immobilizing or releasing a moving tray (from Correa, tray 168) of the plurality of trays moving along said treatment line (from Correa, track 150) at each injector set (from Correa, injector section 130; col 22, lines 54-64, tray 168 is held stationary during treatment by injection section 130 via at least retractable stop 292) of the plurality of injector sets.

 Although Phelps as modified does not appear to explicitly disclose wherein the retractable stop is a plurality of retractable stops, it would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to have utilized multiple retractable stops, with the motivation of more securely holding trays in place during treatment, since it has been held that mere duplication of the essential working parts of a device involves only routine skill in the art.
 In re Harza, 274 F.2d 669, 124 USPQ 378 (CCPA 1960).

 Claim(s) 4 is/are rejected under 35 U.S.C.
-103 as being obvious over Phelps et al. (US 2016/0050891 A1), hereinafter Phelps, in view of Correa et al. (US 7,185,603 B2), hereinafter Correa, and Sova (US 5,359,875 A), hereinafter Sova, as applied to claim 1 above, and further in view of Ceva Poultry (https://www.youtube.com/watch?v=IMRzJtRD0Ds, last visited 03/16/2026).
+103 as being obvious over Phelps et al. (US 2016/0050891 A1), hereinafter Phelps, in view of Correa et al. (US 7,185,603 B2), hereinafter Correa, and Sova (US 5,359,875 A), hereinafter Sova, as applied to claim 1 above, and further in view of Ceva Poultry (https://www.youtube.com/watch?v=IMRzJtRD0Ds, last visited 07/22/2026).

-at least one injector set (from Phelps, first injection station 41) of the plurality of injector sets (from Phelps, injection stations 41, 42) is configured to have a first operating mode (from Phelps, para [0229]),
+the first injector set (from Phelps, first injection station 41) of the plurality of injector sets (from Phelps, injection stations 41, 42) is configured to have a first operating mode (from Phelps, para [0229]),

-the first operating mode of the at least one injector set being configured to treat only the first group of eggs (from Phelps, eggs 1’ having a first characteristic) of a tray (from Phelps, flat 7) of the plurality of trays (from Phelps, para [0229], injection station 41 is capable of treating eggs 1’ having a first characteristic), wherein said tray of the plurality of trays remains immobile during the injection of the first fluid substance in at least some of the eggs of the first group of eggs (from Correa, col 22, lines 54-64, tray 168 is held stationary during treatment by injector section 130 via retractable stop 292).
+the first operating mode of the first injector set being configured to treat only the first group of eggs (from Phelps, eggs 1’ having a first characteristic) of a tray (from Phelps, flat 7) of the plurality of trays (from Phelps, para [0229], injection station 41 is capable of treating eggs 1’ having a first characteristic), wherein said tray of the plurality of trays remains immobile during the injection of the first fluid substance in at least some of the eggs of the first group of eggs (from Correa, col 22, lines 54-64, tray 168 is held stationary during treatment by injector section 130 via at least retractable stop 292).

 Phelps as modified does not appear to specifically disclose wherein:

-However, Ceva Poultry is in the field of egg injection machines (title; timestamp 3:51, video depicts a machine for injecting eggs) and teaches wherein:
+However, Ceva Poultry is in the field of egg injection machines (title; timestamp 3:51, video depicts a machine for injecting eggs) and teaches wherein

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the egg injection machine with plurality of injector sets each having a first mode of operation of Phelps as modified to incorporate the teachings of the second mode of operation configured to treat first and second groups of eggs in two injection cycles as taught by Ceva Poultry with a reasonable expectation of success to increase efficiency of the machine by maximizing the number of eggs that can be injected with a smaller number of injectors.

 Claim(s) 6 is/are rejected under 35 U.S.C.
-103 as being obvious over Phelps et al. (US 2016/0050891 A1), hereinafter Phelps, in view of Correa et al. (US 7,185,603 B2), hereinafter Correa, and Sova (US 5,359,875 A), hereinafter Sova, and further in view of Schnupper et al. (US 2015/0071741 A1), hereinafter Schnupper.
+103 as being obvious over Phelps et al. (US 2016/0050891 A1), hereinafter Phelps, in view of Correa et al. (US 7,185,603 B2), hereinafter Correa, and Sova (US 5,359,875 A), hereinafter Sova, as applied to claim 1 above, and further in view of Schnupper et al. (US 2015/0071741 A1), hereinafter Schnupper.

 Regarding claim 6, Phelps as modified discloses the machine for the injection of eggs according to claim 1, but does not appear to specifically disclose wherein: